Martin: Evidence to abortion committee prompted change of mind

 The announcement earned him plaudits from repeal campaigners but shocked some members of his party.

-While some Fianna Fáil TDs publically praised Mr Martin, privately some were horrified.
+While some Fianna Fáil TDs publicly praised Mr Martin, privately some were horrified.

 One TD predicted Mr Martin would be “lynched, killed” by his parliamentary party while another said there would be “war” but that it would ease off after few days.